A small business guide to operating budgets

 Incomplete documentation

-Line items in company accounting or credit card statements need supporting documentation (i.e., receipts, invoices) so they can be properly allocated in your operating budget.
+Line items in company accounting or credit card statements need supporting documentation (i.e., receipts, invoices) so they can be properly allocated in your operational budget.
 When the reason for those expenses is a mystery because of incomplete documentation, it creates a dilemma for budgeting.
 How and why did you spend that money?

 Implementing expense tracking